jackytam2020/BeautyHub/README.md

 ### Description

 Beauty Et Al is a beauty salon based in downtown Toronto.
 This repository is a website revamp of the original business website for Beauty Et Al. It is a complete redesign of the frontend UI and is also now connected to a storefront using Stripe.
-The usage of Stripe in this projects populates the store page and allows users to checkout and buy products.
+The use of Stripe in this project populates the store page and allows users to check out and buy products.

 You can view the backend API repo [here](https://github.com/jackytam2020/beauty-et-al-api)